google-research/google-research/anthea/README.md

 to in an artificial, tabulated format).
 Raters evaluate the quality of the text in terms of segments whose sizes can be configured.

-Anthea is mainly suitable for evaluating using Multidimensional Quality Metrics (MQM), for which a few exemplary evaluation templates are included.
+Anthea is designed to be used for evaluating using Multidimensional Quality Metrics (MQM), for which a few exemplary evaluation templates are included.

 ## Setup
 Anthea can be set up very easily by simply serving the following files from a